 Lanzarote Canary Island – Chase winter sun from the top of an active volcano to the Cactus Gardens

 Firstly, cheap flights.
 Isn’t that obvious (and to be honest very simple)?
 Quite often there are cheapest flights and promotions to the Canary Islands in December.
-After securing the cheapest flights, go with the flow and book accommodation, car rental,etc. For my first flight to Lanzarote I paid £2.
-No, this is not a misspelling, I have paid a £2 fee to go to the Canary Islands.
-Not bad,right?
+After securing the cheapest flights, go with the flow and book accommodation, car rental, etc. One of our first flights to Lanzarote was £2.
+No, this is not a misspelling, only paid a £2 fee to go to the Canary Islands.
+Not bad, right?

 Secondly, there are plenty of activities to choose from.
 Exploring Timanfaya National Park was one of the most interesting and scariest experiences of my life.
 With a restaurant at the top of the mountain, the sightseeing leaves you breathless.
 Going there is a must!

 The Cactus Garden is stunning and it’s also the perfect place to take some cool pictures.